shabadsobti/shabadsobti.com/content/posts/2016-01-09---Perfecting-the-Art-of-Perfection.md

 title: AutoMapper Fundamentals to Make Your Application Cleaner
 date: 2020-07-05T23:59:33.595Z
 description: AutoMapper Basics That Will Help You Become a Better Developer
-category: Design Inspiration
+category: Programming
 tags:
+  - C#
+  - .NET Core
-  - Handwriting
+  - Programming
-  - Learning to write
+  - AutoMapper
 ---
 If you have some experience with the .NET Core/C# ecosystem, you are probably not new to AutoMapper.
 When I began working with .NET core, being unfamiliar with AutoMapper confused me.
 The purpose of this article will be to understand AutoMapper, and all that it is capable of.